Felicia Chow, MD, MAS

 University of California, San Francisco

-Dr. Felicia Chow is a neuro-infectious diseases clinician-researcher who works at the crossroads of neurology, infectious diseases, and global health.
-Dr. Chow’s research is focused on predictors, patterns, and mechanisms of infection-related stroke, sex differences in cerebrovascular risk in HIV infection, and treatment strategies for neurotuberculosis.
-As part of her work, Dr. Chow has championed greater diversity in research training and is committed to mentoring junior investigators in neuro-infectious diseases and clinical research methods, including as program director for ENLIGHTEN, an NIH-funded T32 fellowship focused on brain equity research training.
-She directs the UCSF Neuro-Infectious Diseases Clinic where she cares for people living with a wide range of neurological infections.
+As part of her work, Dr. Chow has championed greater diversity in research training and is committed to mentoring junior investigators in neuro-infectious diseases and clinical research methods, including serving as Program Director for ENLIGHTEN, an NIH-funded T32 fellowship focused on brain equity research training.
+She also directs the UCSF Neuro-Infectious Diseases Clinic, where she cares for people living with a wide range of neurological infections.